 I have worked at the University of Greifswald, Germany, Aalto University, the University of Helsinki, International Institute for Applied Systems Analysis (visiting fellow) and the European Patent Office, among others.
 Currently I am a researcher at the University of Greifswald, Germany and chairperson of BASRECSS network.

 A) PEER-REVIEWED SCIENTIFIC ARTICLES

 Karimi, F., Rodi, M. (forthcoming).
-Challenges of Energy transition in the Baltic Sea region: an overview of socio-political and legal gaps, in Mišík., M; Oravcová, V. From economic to energy transition: Three decades of transitions in Central and Eastern Europe: In search of an energy future.
+Energy-transition challenges in the Baltic Sea Region: an overview of socio-political and legal gaps, in Mišík., M; Oravcová, V. From economic to energy transition: Three decades of transitions in Central and Eastern Europe.
 Palgrave.